When water has nowhere to go, and just sits and stares back at you, they risk causing plenty of hazards and can ruin many things.

 Trench Floor Drain

-They are an excellent option when it comes to collecting water from a particular area and dumping them in a safe place like a sewer, septic tank or dry well.
+They are an excellent option when it comes to collecting water from a particular area and dumping them in a safe place like a sewer, septic tank, or dry well.

-If more volume of water is expected to be collected within that area, they are dug few inches deeper to contain the volume.
+If more volume of water is expected to be collected within that area, they are dug a few inches deeper to contain the volume.

-Trench floor drains are easy to install.
-But, they may not be as easy as fitting a round or square drain in your garage.
+Trench floor drains are easy to install, but they may not be as easy as fitting a round or square drain in your garage.

 Installing a trench floor drain involves cutting down your concrete or slab, if you haven’t had one before.
-Usually, before starting your garage needs to be pitched or sloped to make this work.
+Usually, before starting, your garage needs to be pitched or sloped to make this work.

 Benefits of Installing Trench Floor Drains

-- They don’t get clogged easily
+- They don’t get clogged easily.

 Round or Square Floor Drains

-Square or round floor drain usually called point drains are used to collect runoffs and standing water just like trench drains.
+Square or round floor drains, usually called point drains, are used to collect runoffs and standing water, just like trench drains.
 They are commonly found in home bathrooms and toilets.